hahmed/mischief/README.md

 # Mischief

-CLI that checks the status of a site (default: https://github.com) and reports an average response time after checking the site every 10 seconds for 1 minute.
-Both duration and site should be configurable.
+CLI that checks the status of a site (default: https://github.com) and reports an average response time after checking the site by x (default: 10) times.
+Both number_of_requests and site should be configurable.

 ## Installation